JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley** & Lisa Morgan Johnson.
 "Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
 The 96th Annual Meeting of the Linguistic Society of America.
 Washington, D.C.
 January 6--9, 2022.

 **Joseph A. Stanley**.
 "Order of Operations in Sociophonetic Data Analysis."
 New Ways of Analyzing Variation.
 Online.
-October 19--24, 2021
+October 19--24, 2021.
+<a ref="https://www.youtube.com/watch?v=8TEip-Fixyw" lass="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>

 **Joseph A. Stanley** & Margaret E. L. Renwick.
 "100 Years of Georgia English."
 New Ways of Analyzing Variation.
 Online.
 October 19--24.
+<a ref="https://www.youtube.com/watch?v=USF6fspxiGU" lass="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>

 **Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
 Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop). <s>Vancouver, British Columbia</s>[Online].
 September, 2020.